nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctrl_srv.rst

 Resuming the state machine operation
 ------------------------------------

-Whenever something but the Light LC Server interacts with the controlled Lightness Server, the Light LC Server disables its state machine, and the Lightness Server starts running independently.
+Whenever something but the Light LC Server interacts with the controlled Light Lightness Server, the Light LC Server disables its state machine, and the Light Lightness Server starts running independently.
 To resume the state machine operation, the Light LC Server must be explicitly re-enabled.

-To avoid having a Lightness Server running independently forever, the Light LC Server implements a resume timer that lets the Light LC Server regain control after being disabled for a certain number of seconds.
+To avoid having a Light Lightness Server running independently forever, the Light LC Server implements a resume timer that lets the Light LC Server regain control after being disabled for a certain number of seconds.
 The resume timer can be configured with the :kconfig:`CONFIG_BT_MESH_LIGHT_CTRL_SRV_RESUME_DELAY` option, and is disabled by default.

 .. note::